maxkross/CSE5242/README.md

 EXECUTE

 1. The main.py expects filepath as it's argument.
-Invoke the program as `python main.py queries\select.sql`
+Invoke the program as `python main.py queries\select.sql

+Sample Pythia tables are in the /data/ directory as .tbl files

+The corresponding sample PostgreSQL tables are in /data/ as pg_pythia_bkp.sql

+The tables can be imported into a postgres database using the guide found on this page: https://www.postgresql.org/docs/9.1/backup-dump.html